-While the big headline is 4K Ultra HD compatibility, just as important — some might say more so — is support for HDR (High Dynamic Range).
-While you’ll need a certified Ultra HD Premium TV (which is more expensive) to fully appreciate it, HDR is often referred to as the icing on the 4K cake, offering vastly brighter contrast and richer shading that enhances the expanded color gamut of top-tier 4K TVs.
-Unlike Roku and Nvidia’s Shield device, the Ultra offers support for both HDR10 (the most prevalent HDR format) and Dolby Vision (the second-most prevalent), ranking among the most versatile 4K streamers in its price class.
+While the most touted feature is 4K Ultra HD compatibility, just as important — some might say more so — is support for HDR (High Dynamic Range).
+You’ll need a certified Ultra HD Premium TV (which is more expensive) to fully appreciate it, but HDR is often referred to as the icing on the 4K cake, offering more vivid contrast and richer shading that enhances the expanded color gamut of top-tier 4K TVs.
+Unlike Roku and Nvidia’s Shield device, the Ultra supports both HDR10 (the most prevalent HDR format) and Dolby Vision (the second-most prevalent), still ranking among the most versatile 4K streamers in its price class.

 By now, you may be asking yourself, “Don’t all new premium 4K TVs pack smart interfaces with 4K apps like Netflix and YouTube built right in?”
 To which we’d reply, “Yes, and that’s a very astute observation!”
 This fact limits the use cases for the Ultra significantly, as does the fact that 4K HDR content still isn’t as widely prevalent as HD streams.
 While the device was the only streamer that supported full HDR on YouTube upon its initial release, this is no longer the case.

 That said, the Chromecast’s app support is much heartier than most built-in TV interfaces, with support for apps like Vudu, Google Play movies, and others that may or may not come with your new TV.
-The major omission here is Amazon Video, which you can find on Roku devices and, of course, the Fire TV.
-Still, 4K apps continue to grow in number, and thanks to HDR, the Ultra can grow with them.
+That’s especially true now that Google and Amazon’s long-raging feud is over, meaning Chromecast now supports Amazon Prime Video.
+And as 4K apps continue to grow in number, the Ultra can grow with them.